Pháo Northside

-Nguyễn Diệu Huyền (born 28 March 2003), commonly known by her stage name Pháo, is a Vietnamese rapper and music producer.
+Nguyễn Diệu Huyền (born 28 March 2003), known professionally as Pháo Northside or simply Pháo, is a Vietnamese rapper and music producer.
 She was born and raised in Tuyên Quang.
-The name "Pháo" (lit. 'cannon' or 'firecrackers') was chosen by her as it symbolizes passion, although in an earlier interview she stated that it was derived from the name of a character in the sitcom Kim Chi Cà Pháo (Eggplant Kimchi).
+The name "Pháo" (lit. 'cannon' or 'firecrackers') was chosen by her as it symbolizes passion, while in an earlier interview she stated that it was derived from the name of a character in the sitcom Kim Chi Cà Pháo (Eggplant Kimchi).
 As of 2020, she was a student at the Hanoi College of Art.

 Pháo started rapping around 2018.
 She has said she admires Cardi B and fellow Vietnamese rapper Kimmese.
-She was not known to the wider public until the song "2 Phút Hơn" with Vietnamese producer and DJ Masew, which garnered over 30 million views on YouTube.
-The KAIZ remix of the latter song gained global popularity and topped the Shazam music chart.
+She was more known to the wider public after the song "2 Phút Hơn" with Vietnamese producer and DJ Masew, which garnered over 30 million views on YouTube.
+The KAIZ remix of the latter song topped the Shazam music chart.
 She also participated in the Vietnamese TV show King of Rap.
 In 2021, she released a new version of "2 Phút Hơn" with the American rapper Tyga, who is of partial Vietnamese descent.
+She has also collaborated with Bạch Tuyết.

 In March 2025, Pháo released "Sự nghiệp chướng" - a diss track targeted at her ex-boyfriend ViruSs.
 In 2025, Pháo joined the Vietnamese TV show Em xinh "say hi".

+On May 21, 2026, Pháo was revealed to be competing in Miss Grand Vietnam 2026.